ambarish-singh-miq/backstage/docs/backend-system/building-plugins-and-modules/01-index.md

 declare a dependency on the plugin package itself.
 This is to avoid a direct dependency and potentially cause duplicate installations of the plugin package, while duplicate installations of library packages should always be supported.
+Modules with extension points typically export their extension points from the same package however, since the extension points are generally only intended for internal customizations where package versions can be kept in sync.

 To create a Backend module, run `yarn new`, select `backend-module`, and fill out the rest of the prompts.
 This will create a new package at `plugins/<pluginId>-backend-module-<moduleId>`.